scetron/sq-community-dev/sq-community-dev.md

 Stephen Corry

 ---
+# Goal

+Add basic multicast collection data to Suzie Q. Want the time based state of multicast in a searchable format, similar to the other services that are already available.

+### Use Case

+Distributed, site specific pollers and collectors for other Services in Suzie Q.
+Also collecting routing and interface information.

+---

 # TLDR;

-- Not Bad
+- Relatively easy to add services once the requirements were determined.

 ---
-# Slightly Longer
+# Developer Experience
+Relatively easy to get started using Poetry

+Easier with Container lab

-Excellent Tool, but Needs Improvement
+Excellent Tool, but needs more developer documentation

-- Documentation, Primarily
+Other items:
 - Tough: Normalization
 - Hard: Testing
----
-# Goal

-Add basic multicast collection data to Suzie Q. Want the time based state of multicast in a searchable format.

-### Use Case

-Distributed, site specific pollers and collectors for other Services in Suzie Q.

-Also collecting routing and interface information.
+- Nice to have: Development Container

 ---
 # Documentation